 - the adult children of the main applicant or the spouse, over the age of 18, who at the time of the application are unmarried, not economically, active and are principally dependant on the main applicant;

-- the parent or grandparents of the main applicant or the spouse, who at the time of the application are not economically, active and are principally dependant on the main applicant.
+- the parents or grandparents of the main applicant or the spouse, who at the time of the application are not economically active and are principally dependant on the main applicant;

-Once approved the residence permit is issued first for 5 years, freely renewable thereafter.
+Once approved the residence permit is issued for 5 years, renewable thereafter, provided all conditions are met.

 Applications are to be administered by a Registered Accredited Person (RAP) or a Registered Approved Agent (RAA) duly registered with the MRVA.

-Once the Residence Certificate is issued, this will provide the beneficiary and his/her dependants the right to reside, settle or stay in Malta, indefinitely, plus the ability to freely move around the countries in the Schengen Area.
-It also provides them with the opportunity to live in a country with a moderate cost of living with a direct access for the beneficiary and any approved dependant of age, to apply for a work permit.
-It also provides the opportunity and the ability to live in a safe country which is both politically and economically stable, along with access to high level educational institutions and access to renowned English Schools.
+Once a Residence Permit is issued, this will grant the beneficiary and his/her dependants the right to reside, settle or stay in Malta, indefinitely, plus the ability to freely travel around the countries in the Schengen Area.
+It also provides them with the opportunity to live in a country having a moderate cost of living and the possibility for the beneficiary and any approved dependant of age, to apply for a work permit.
+It also provides the opportunity and the ability to live in a safe country which is both politically and economically stable, along with access to high level educational institutions and renowned English Schools.